 AAV2

 Despite being isolated second, AAV2 is the best studied and most commonly used serotype.
 Its genome is the most common choice for AAV pseudotyping.
-It has broad tissue tropism, including liver, muscle, lung, CNS, kidney, and retinal cells (Issa et al., 2023; Wu, Asokan, et al., 2006).
+It has broad tissue tropism, including liver, muscle, lung, CNS, kidney, retinal, and pancreatic cells (Ahuja et al., 2025; Issa et al., 2023; Wu, Asokan, et al., 2006).

 AAV5